PaloAltoNetworks/autofocus-lenz/README.md

 This flag can be used in combination with any other valid set of arguments to limit the output of the script.
 When invoked, this flag suppresses any informational output that is normally generated by the script.
 As a result, the only output returned by the script is returned data.
 This can then be manipulated easily with other tools.

 ### [+] CHANGE LOG [+]

+v1.1.6 - 16SEP2016
+* Added auto-adjusting columns for meta and session scraped output.
+* Added "timestamp" to session output modifiers.

 v1.1.5 - 01AUG2016
-* Added support for reading sha256 hashes from a flat file.
+* Added support for reading SHA256 hashes from a flat file.

 v1.1.4 - 28JUL2016
 * Added support for a quiet flag.
 This flag suppresses the extra output of the script so as to make the returned data easier to process with other utilities.